anuanu0-0/DSA_Roadmap_topics/README.md

 ***

-<pre> Fork the repo and prepare with the free resourses availbale </pre>
+<pre> Fork the repo and prepare with the free resourses available </pre>